AMahi1998/AMahi1998/README.md

 - 🔗 [LinkedIn](https://www.linkedin.com/in/mahima-a-mudhan/)
 - 📧 mahimaaravamudhan111@gmail.com
 - 💬 Pronouns: `she/her`
-- 🎯 Fun Fact: I published a paper on *Gesture-Controlled Quadcopter*!
+- 🎯 Fun Fact: I published a paper on *Gesture-Controlled Quadcopter* in the Journal of Huazhong University of Science and Technology!

 ---